Everest Three Passes Trek - 19 Days

 • Extras (optional): Camera, portable charger, books/playing cards, passport, cash

-• Medication and Hygiene: Water purification tablets, electrolyte powders, diamox (altitude medication), general medications, first aid kit, sunscreen, wet wipes, toiletries, adhesive bandages, oximeter, hand sanitizer
+• Medication and hygiene items include water purification tablets, electrolyte powders, Diamox (altitude medication), general medications, a first aid kit, sunscreen, wet wipes, toiletries, adhesive bandages, oximeters, and hand sanitizer.

-Useful Tips and Information for the Everest Three High Pass Trek in Nepal
+Here are some useful tips and information for the Everest Three High Pass Trek in Nepal.

 • Make sure you are both physically and mentally fit to take on the Everest Three High Pass Trek.

-• Spring and Autumn are the best time to go on the Everest Three Pass Trek.
+• Spring and autumn are the best times to go on the Everest Three Pass Trek.

 • Trek at a comfortable pace.